 Surveys about the values of Australians consistently indicate that we can envision and agree on what we want easily enough.
 But we are not organised to get there.
 The Directions Statements help us get organised.
 They help us work together, instead of tripping each other up.
-The next sections provide the starting draft of the Directions for Australia Together.
+The next

-By 2050 Chapter 11 Some will believe that Australia cannot possibly become these things.
+Some will believe that Australia cannot possibly become these things.
 But there is no reason not to want to be these things, and every reason to avoid becoming the reverse.